microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## What does success look like for Challenge-05?

-+ Successfully use an anonymization configuration file and the `$export` operator to export an anonymized dataset from the FHIR service
++ Successfully use an anonymization configuration file and the `$export` operator to export an anonymized dataset from the FHIR service.
-+ Successfully set up a SAS token to allow access to the anonymized dataset
++ Successfully set up a SAS token to allow access to the anonymized dataset.

 ## Next Steps